2020Vis13079846/arissploit/README.md

 ![modules](https://user-images.githubusercontent.com/54115104/66274002-a13c8000-e882-11e9-8d4e-5afd57af8776.png)

-# Terms of use
+# Arissploit framework disclaimer

-    This tool is only for educational purposes only.
+    INFO: Usage of the Arissploit Framework for attacking targets without prior mutual consent is illegal.
-    Use this tool wisely and never without permission.
+    It is the end user's responsibility to obey all applicable local, state, federal, and international laws.
-    I am not responsible for anything you do with this tool.
+    Developers assume no liability and are not responsible for any misuse or damage caused by this program.

-# Arissploit MIT license
+# Arissploit framework license

     MIT License